markgiovinazzi/gorp_masses/README.md

   this relation is NOT applicable to stars that return `is_MS = False`
 is_ss: bool, array
-  flag relaying whether Gaia registers the star as a good fit to a single-star astrometric solution True if the star is likley a single star with a good astrometric solution from Gaia, False otherwise if False, user should be skeptical of returned mass estimate
+  flag relaying whether Gaia registers the star as a good fit to a single-star astrometric solution True if the star is likely a single star with a good astrometric solution from Gaia, False otherwise if False, user should be skeptical of returned mass estimate
 phot_par: bool, array
   flag for photometric and astrometric parameters that may bias our mass estimates